April 03, 2017

 “I love working with the students,” Adams says.
 “It blows my mind on a regular basis how quickly they pick up on courtroom demeanor, the law, and creative legal arguments.
 I know attorneys who can’t do what they do.”

-At a regional competition in February in Baltimore, the Ursinus team placed 10th out of 24 mock trial teams and Kisha Patel ’17—the team captain—won top attorney honors, a distinction she has also earned at Temple University’s Hooter Invitational three years in a row.
+At a regional competition in February in Baltimore, the Ursinus team placed 10th out of 24 mock trial teams and Kisha Patel ’17—the team captain—won top attorney honors, a distinction she has also earned at Temple University’s Hooter Invitational three years in a row, as well as the Opening Round Championships.

 Patel says that all of the hard work behind the accolades (she compared the workload to that of a 300-level class) is worth it and that her main sense of pride comes not from rewards but from bonding with her team.